-Today, small businesses owners know they need to have a website.
 Your business website is your online location and is just as important for your business as your physical location.
-Your website needs to show potential customers that your business is trustworthy, that you will be able to solve their problem.
-All without bringing extra stress to the customer.
+Your website needs to show potential customers that your business is trustworthy, that you will be able to solve their problem, and that you are a provider of great products and services.

 - 1. Call to Action